scloud19/SECipedia/AWS/EC2.md

 						Ex: Different types of config docs, etc.

 	AMIs - Amazon Machine Image
+		Must select an AMI that's in the same region as the instance There are ways to copy the AMI to the region that you're using.
+		Categories
+			backed by Amazon EBS
+				root device for an instance launched from the AMI is an EBS volume.

+			backed by instance store
+				root device for an instance launched from the AMI is an instance store volume created from a template store in S3.

 		Amazon Linux AMI
 			Comes with a lot of items, including the AWS command line.
 Very helpful because you don't have to install the CLI every time you boot up a new instance